Riyya-HI/ECE209AS-AI-ML_CPS-IoT/README.md

 State-of-the-art deep neural networks (DNNs) can now achieve high accuracy in a broad spectrum of areas such as computer vision, speech analysis, language processing, and mobile sensing.
 However, high execution times and energy consumption remain major barriers to large-scale deployment of deep learning services on lower-end embedded and/or mobile sensing devices.

 Object detection and classification is a deep learning task that detects objects within an image or video frame, draws a bounding box around each detected object, and classifies each object as a particular class.
 The object detection and classification task is one such task that follows the pattern mentioned above.
 Great strides have been made in improving accuracy and performance for this task, but it remains largely infeasible to use such state-of-the-art networks on the edge.
-Usually, highly parrallel computing hardware such as GPUs, TPUs, or neural network accelerators are required to perform this task in real time (typically around 30fps) on video input.
+Usually, highly parallel computing hardware such as GPUs, TPUs, or neural network accelerators are required to perform this task in real time (typically around 30fps) on video input.
 This hardware is far too expensive to be included on a large scale within edge devices.

 In order to perform the object detections and classification task on edge devices, it is common to either (1) use a specialized "lightweight" model or (2) offload compute to a remote server.

 A well designed "lightweight" model is more likely to fit and run in real-time on a resource-constrained device.
 These models reduce the memory footprint, power consumption, and inference time when compared to typical solutions.
 Unfortunately, these models often suffer from a significant reduction in accuracy when compared to more complex models.
-On the other end, using a remote server to offload computation results in excellent accuracy and reduces the the workload on mobile/edge devices.
+On the other end, using a remote server to offload computation results in excellent accuracy and reduces the workload on mobile/edge devices.
 However, offloading the video frames incurs significant delay on inference time.
 It is infeasible to tolerate this delay in many real-time systems.
-Furthermore, sending video frames with a reasonable resolution over a communication link requires ample network bandwidth that may be expensive or unavailable.
+Furthermore, sending video frames with a reasonable resolution over a communication link requires ample network bandwidth that may be too expensive or simply unavailable.

 <!---
 There are two common solutions that are used to improve the feasibility and performance of object detection systems at the edge.
 First, lightweight object detection models such as tiny-yolo and ssd-mobbilenetV2 (cite both of these) have been created.
 These models reduce the memory footprint, power consumption, and inference time when compared to typical solutions.
 However, the downside is that these lightweight models often perform significantly worse than the larger, more computationaly expensive models, resulting in a drop in accuracy (maybe cite something here).
 A second solution is to offload incoming video frames to a more computationally capable node, such as a server.
 In this solution, the computationaly expensive operations are performed on more suitable hardware, and the burden on the mobile/edge device is reduced.
 However, transfering the frames between the mobile/edge device and the server often incurs intolerable latency for real-time tasks.